pkhimchuk/Assessment_Modelling/README.md

 # Assessment index modelling - solution
+This script calculates levels of index with constituents limited to 3 stocks weights 50%,  25%, 25% according to their market cap.
+Index is rebalanced at the beginning of every month.

+# Business logic

 Class initialisation function contains general parameters used to calculate index:
- * path to file with market data
+ * path to file with the market data;
- * weights
+ * weights;
- * index starting value
+ * index starting value.
 Default values of these parameters are set to corresponding inputs of the exercise.
-Empty DataFrame is also created to store index levels.
+Empty DataFrame is created to store index levels.

-# Business logic
 Index levels calculation function contains all the business logic of the exercise.
 Steps of the calculation:
  * import and check the data;
  * get rebalancing dates;